orbitalquark/textadept/docs/api.md

 Return:

-* selected button, selected item or list of selected items
+* selected item or list of selected items[, selected button]

 <a id="ui.dialogs.message"></a>
 #### `ui.dialogs.message`(*options*)